 Other uses for hydrogen may be found in welding, in power generators, and in cryogenics research.

 In many recent studies, hydrogen is being pointed out as a source of clean fuel.
 There are many benefits of using hydrogen instead of other sources of energy.

 For one, the use of hydrogen in power vehicles produces no greenhouse gasses that may affect Mother Nature.
 If hydrogen is used as a fuel source, it will only need to be combined with oxygen, whose byproducts are only heat and water.

 For another, hydrogen can be created artificially from a variety of locally produced sources.
 It can be produced from methane, coal, water, gasoline, and biomass.
-This is where the argument whether hydrogen can really be considered clean fuel because its sources come with different amounts of pollution.
+This is where the argument is whether hydrogen can really be considered clean fuel because its sources come with different amounts of pollution.

 What is clear at the moment is that hydrogen is definitely an all-important chemical element that different plantations would not be able to live without.
 There are a thousand and one uses for hydrogen, including its compounds and they are all around us.
 If there is inevitably one popular hydrogen compound, that would be hydrogen peroxide, which is quite useful in the household.